What are specific learning difficulties?

 Many young people may experience learning difficulties at some point.
 This is pretty normal and for most the difficulties are situational and temporary.

-We would say a student needs to be in special education if they have a learning challenge or disability that makes it more difficult for them to learn than most children their age.
+We would say a student as a specific learning difficulty if they have a learning challenge or disability that makes it more difficult for them to learn than most children their age.
 There could be problems with schoolwork, communication or behaviour.

-Teaching special education students might present us with some unique challenges.
+Teaching students with specific learning difficulties might present us with some unique challenges.
 These students demand more of our time and may require specialised instructional strategies, as well as a structured environment that supports and enhances their learning potential.
-It’s important to remember that special education students aren’t incapacitated or unable to learn; they simply learn in a different way to their peers.
+It’s important to remember that students with specific learning difficulties aren’t incapacitated or unable to learn; they simply learn in a different way to their peers.
 They need differentiated instruction tailored to their individual learning abilities.
 Here’s some easy-to-apply classroom strategies which can offer immediate help.

 Provide oral instruction for students who struggle with reading.
 Present tests and reading materials in an oral format so the assessment is based on their knowledge and understanding, and not their reading ability.